Authorities say over 100,000 at pro-Palestinian protests which forced early end to Spanish Vuelta

 Earlier, protesters threw objects at police and officers used teargas to try to disperse the crowds.
 Spanish media reported that authorities said 20 people were injured and at least two people were detained.

-The race had resumed briefly Sunday after riders were originally told by race organizers to stop because of the protests, but they eventually had to stop again as authorities and organizers discussed the situation.
+The race had resumed briefly Sunday after riders were originally told by race organizers to stop because of the protests, but they eventually had to stop again.

 Police escorted the riders as they left the track.